-1. Select the Featured Search component in the page you're configuring.
+- 1. Select the Featured Search component in the page you're configuring. - 2.
+In the property editor, configure properties for the component:

 Property Details Placeholder Text Enter the text that appears in the search bar.
-The default text is $\mbox{What would you like to know?}$ Category Name The top-level category that contains the subcategories for articles is automatically set using an expression that uses the top-level category you specified in the template's Custom Properties.
-Disable Background Image Select the checkbox if you don't want to display the background image for the category.
+The default text is $\mathtt{What}\ \mathtt{would}\ \mathtt{you}\ \mathtt{like}\ \mathtt{to}\ \mathtt{know}$ ?
+Category Name The top-level category that contains the subcategories for articles is automatically set using an expression that uses the top-level category you specified in the template's Custom Properties.

+Property Details Disable Background Image Select the checkbox if you don't want to display the background image for the category.
 The search box becomes smaller and more compact.
 Max Number of Auto Query Suggestions Enter the number of search queries to return per match.
 Max Number of Article Title Match Results Enter the maximum number of articles to return per match.
 Category Image URL Specify the URL to display the image associated with each data category.
-To display the image for your data categories, type { !Global.PathPrefix} / { !DataCategory.Name}.jpg in the text box.
+To display the image for your data categories, type { !Global.PathPrefix} / { !DataCategory.Name } .jpg in the text box.
 The recommended size for this image is 1220 x 175 pixels.